 Coffee Substitutes - Getting To Know Your Grain Beverages

-Why would you ever need to substitute something for your coffee?
 That's the first question that came to mind, right?
 After all many people love their coffee, it is warm, gives us a jolt of energy, helps us push through the day - or so it seems.
 For many, this is where the problem arises - we may be relying heavily on a very powerful food that is actually draining us in the long run.

 To help explain why we love coffee, let's take a look at our energy (Qi) and Yang.
 In an ideal world, we eat and rest appropriately - getting a good night's sleep and we nourish ourselves with vital foods.
 This allows our body to transform food into vital essences that we use as energy throughout the day.
 When done well, our bodies work off of what we are making each day and we leave our resources (Jing, essence) in the Kidneys for times of emergency.
 It's like a savings account that you use only when necessary.
-When we live in a way that doesn't support this process, we deplete first our Qi, then our Yang and then we dip into the savings account and withdraw extra Jing to keep us ticking along.
+When we live in a way that doesn't support this process, we deplete first our Qi, then our Yang and Yin, and then we dip into the savings account and withdraw extra Jing to keep us ticking along.
 There is a catch, you are born with a certain amount of Jing and that it - when it's gone we are done--poof, so long...

 We cannot increase our Jing.

 It is allotted to us based on Mom and Dad's health at the time of conception and activates at the time of birth.
 Some have very strong Jing, some very weak, but it's what you do with what you have that matters most.
 Poor life habits, excessive activity, illness and an overindulgent lifestyle deplete Jing.
-We can, however, guard and nourish our Jing through moderate living, good eating, appropriate rest and exercise, Qigong, yoga and the like.

 Fabulous, what does this have to do with coffee?